Connect with us

 A bank in Lagos processes two million transactions daily.
 Each transaction must be recorded, verified, and confirmed within seconds.
 The system cannot slow down.
 It cannot stop.
 It cannot lose a single naira.

-A logistics company in Kano tracks three thousand deliveries daily.
+A logistics company in Kano tracks deliveries daily.
 Drivers need to know where to go.
 Customers need to know when goods arrive.
 The system must work on phones with unreliable networks.
-It must sync when connection returns.
+It must connect when connection returns.
 It must never guess wrong.

-These are not software problems.
-They are infrastructure problems.
+These are infrastructure problems.
 The code matters, but what matters more is how the code runs: where it lives, how it scales, what happens when demand spikes, how it survives failure.

 Go Beyond Local can build and deploy custom web and mobile infrastructure.
-The company builds platforms that run.
-Not just today, but next year and the year after.
-Not just for ten users, but for ten thousand.
-Not just when the network is strong, but when it fails and recovers.
+The company constructs platforms that run for today, for next year and the year after.
+For ten users, and for ten thousand.
+For when the network is strong, and when it fails and recovers.

 What Platform Development Means